migalabs/goteth/README.md

 - block: downloads withdrawals, blocks and block rewards
 - epoch: download epoch metrics, proposer duties, validator last status,
 - rewards: persists validator rewards metrics to database (activates epoch metrics)
+- api_rewards: block rewards are hard to calculate, but they can be downloaded from the Beacon API.
+However, keep in mind this takes a few seconds per block when not at the head.
+Without this, reward cannot be compared to max_reward when a validator is a proposer (32/900K validators in an epoch).
 - transactions: requests transaction receipts from the execution layer (activates block metrics)

 ### Running the tool